m-pluta/SATori/README.md

 ## Usage

-The project contain two main files which are `vsdc48.py` and `regularDPLL.py`.
+The project contains two main files which are `vsdc48.py` and `regularDPLL.py`.

 - `vsdc48.py` contains the most optimised algorithm.